 Currently 4.6 PE teachers make use of 4 PE spaces and a classroom.
 In addition, the Fitness Room and Gym are supervised by a paraprofessional (BSP) to allow access when classes are not in session.
-This means that the PE spaces are currently used at 89% capacity during the winter and inclement weather.
+PE spaces are currently used at 89% capacity during the winter and inclement weather.
 We run 3-4 activities every period.
 The Fitness Center is in almost constant use.